Tick42/glue-js-mock/readme.md

 npm test
 ```

-*The provided tests are executed by using a "headless" browser (no browser UI).
+*The provided tests are executed by launching a "headless" browser (no browser UI).
 If you want to see the results from the tests in the app, use the `headless: false` setting when launching a browser instance and comment out the `afterAll()` and `afterEach()` statements in the test files to avoid closing the browser pages and the browser itself.*